-The Don’t mess with Texas® Trash-Off serves as Texas’ signature event for the Great American Cleanup, the nation’s largest community improvement program, held annually from April through May.
+The Don’t mess with Texas® Trash-Off serves as Texas’ signature event for the Great American Cleanup, the nation’s largest community improvement program, held annually from March through May.

-Start a Cleanup!Who: Texans who want to get involved in their local community
+Who: Texans who want to get involved in their local community

 Contact your local KTB Affiliate

 Join a Don’t mess with Texas® Trash-Off cleanup in your community

 Organize your own Don’t mess with Texas® Trash-Off cleanup